Top Holiday Events in Oklahoma

 Share the magic of the season with one of Oklahoma’s most endearing holiday traditions, “The Nutcracker.”
 Each December, both the Oklahoma City Ballet and Tulsa Ballet present this magical masterpiece with their special touches.
 This classic ballet has enthralled generation after generation with the tale of a young girl’s fantasy of the Mouse King, Nutcracker Prince and his toy soldier brigade that combine to create the heartwarming story of a fairytale Christmas.

-Celebrate the season with Oklahoma City’s Journey to Bethlehem or Tulsa’s Bethlehem Walk, both of which offer an interactive, guided journey through first century Bethlehem.
+Celebrate the season with Tulsa’s Bethlehem Walk which offers an interactive, guided journey through first century Bethlehem.
 Under the premise of registering for the census, visitors will be guided through wooded church lands to Bethlehem where they’ll encounter prophets from the Old Testament, the three Wise Men, shepherds with their sheep, Roman soldiers and other travelers.
 The conclusion of the journey will lead guests past a marketplace, inn and stable complete with the Baby Jesus and living farm animals.

 Living Nativity at Shepherd's Cross - Claremore

 For a living nativity without the winter chill, head to the indoor Living Nativity at Shepherd's Cross, a working farm located in Claremore.
 Bring your family to this walk-through nativity and experience the birth of Jesus Christ.
 Meet Mary, Joseph, the Wise Men, shepherds and angels who will be among the 100+ participants dressed in period-appropriate costumes.
 The nativity also features live animals including sheep, donkeys, chickens, mules, horses and guineas.
 Enjoy the peaceful reflection of a look back in time and create new Christmas memories as you stroll through the Amish-built gambrel roof barn.